Farm House with Silo

 Sales

 This one is fairly obvious.
-Your business’ sales teams are experts at discovering the strategies that work for making sales and the choke points that prevent them.
-That means they are an awesome resource for content creation and helping lubricate the sales funnel of a site.
+Your business’s sales teams are experts.
+They know the strategies that lead to sales.
+They also understand the obstacles that prevent them.
+Therefore, they are an excellent resource for content creation.
+They can also help smooth the sales funnel of a site.

 Manufacturing